 Board of Directors

-Alstom’s Board of Directors is composed of thirteen members, appointed for a four-year period.
+Alstom’s Board of Directors is composed of ten members, appointed for a four-year period.

 The Board of Directors is assisted by three Committees: the Audit Committee, the Nominations and Remuneration Committee and the Ethics, Compliance and Sustainability Committee.